Best practices for email marketing

 Several standards are in place to help ensure that sending IP addresses really do represent the organisations they claim to, and that messages coming from those IPs are authentic and untampered with.
 These include Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM), and Domain-based Message Authentication, Reporting and Conformance (DMARC).
 In a standard setup, Microsoft implements SPF for you and does what it can to maintain a good sender reputation for all Microsoft sender IPs.
 However, we also recommend the following:

 - Use DKIM to link your Dynamics 365 for Marketing sending domain with your own email domain.
-For complete details on why this is important and how to do it, see Set up DKIM for your sending domain to keep up with recent Office 365 changes.
+For complete details on why this is important and how to do it, see Set up DKIM for your sending domain.

 - If you are already using DMARC to authenticate messages sent from your domains, then contact Microsoft Support to get help setting it up to authenticate messages sent on your behalf by Dynamics 365 for Marketing.
 For complete details on why this is important and how to do it, see Work with Microsoft Support if you use, or want to use, DMARC